elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A computed style value is the value after all CSS rules, and CSS inheritance gets applied due to the CSS cascade.
 A resolved style value is the one finally applied to the element. </div><br />
-  <div><strong>Technical Response:</strong> A computed style value gets obtained after applying all CSS rules and CSS inheritance due to the CSS cascade.
+  <div><strong>Technical Response:</strong> We can obtain a computed style value after all CSS rules and CSS inheritance due to the CSS cascade.
 It may appear as height:1em or font-size:125 percent.
 The style value that eventually gets applied to the element is a resolved style value.
 Values like 1em and 125 percent are relative.
 The browser uses the calculated value and makes all units constant and absolute, such as height:20px or font-size:16px.
 Resolved values for geometry attributes may have a floating-point value, such as width:50.5px.
 Originally, getComputedStyle was intended to yield calculated values, but a discovery revealed that resolved values are significantly more helpful.
 As a result, the standard got revised.
 As a result, getComputedStyles returns a property's resolved value.
   </div><br /><br />

 :::note